BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 07/03/2020
 ---
 It was wonderful Saturday ☺️.
 We are at Silesia and we have a really good time with God here.
 Also I've met new friends :)

+08/03/2020
+---
+We stayed in Silesia until the evening 😲.
+But to be honest I don't regret it - we had a very good time there 😉👍.

+09/03/2020
+---
+It was a great Monday 😉👍.
+I feel very spiritually built and I always want to have this state 💪.
+So this is a note to me - Bartek, at the end of the year, as you read this, mention the condition you have now, and if you do not have it, do it all to make this come back!

+10/03/2020
+---
+I had a good day again, 😉!
+I skip work - everything was normal here.
+I spent the evening with my friend - we went to the pool and then we talked until late in the evening 👍.

+11/03/2020
+---
+The world is scared of the coronavirus disease 😮.
+The Polish economy is going down like crazy - maybe it's time to invest some money on the stock market? 🤔

+12/03/2020
+---
+Another great day 🤗🤗!
+Tonight I was in the church, then I went with my friend to the cauldron - the shelves were empty, people went crazy for fear of the virus 🙄.

+13/03/2020
+---
+Friday 😎.
+It was very hard for me to work today - I couldn't concentrate on my work and I did little 🙄.
+I also invested some money in Orlen's shares today - I'm looking at it rather long term, we'll see what comes out of it 😏.

+14/03/2020
+---
+The world has gone crazy 🤔.
+I am very curious to see if I will live to see the end of this year and be able to read my notes in peace if so thank God.
+It's getting weird in the world now 😥.